SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

 </pre>

 Now will update our index.html. <br>
-First we have to include main.css in index.html. <br>
+First, we have to include main.css in index.html. <br>
-Open index.html in editor and before closing head tag (</head>) add the below line
+Open index.html in an editor and before closing head tag (</head>) add the below line

 <pre>
   <code class="language-html">